TFdream/py4j/README.md

 # py4j
-A chinese pinyin library for Java.
-Supports multi-pinyin chinese word and external extension dictionary.
+A Chinese pinyin library for Java.

 ## maven dependency
 ```